PraneetDutta/PraneetDutta.github.io/README.md

 # Hi, I'm Praneet!

 I'm a Research Engineer @ Google DeepMind working on brining the benefits of AI to the world.
-Prior to this I was working on an similar role @ Google Cloud, with enterprise customers
+Prior to this I was  @ Google Cloud, working with Fortune 500 organizations

 ![A Snap from London](/assets/img/deepmind_home_page.jpg)

 ## Publications

 NeurIPS Workshop'19, "3D Conditional Generative Adversarial Networks to enable large-scale seismic image enhancement" [Arxiv](https://arxiv.org/abs/1911.06932) <br />